burpsuite/alexa-downloader/README.md

 ## Usage

-Once burpsuite/alexa is [installed](#install), you can use it via command line like this.
+Once burpsuite/alexa-downloader is [installed](#install), you can use it via command line like this.

 ### download command

-The download command provides an fast command line downloads,<br>
+The download command provides an fast command line downloads<br>
-you need to download at least 100 data,<br>
+If you need to download alexa data, you need to download at least 100 data<br>
 you can use the following command:

 ```bash